2018 National Recovery Month

 September is Recovery Month

-September is National Recovery Month.
-It is a time to promote awareness and educate Americans about substance use disorder and recovery.
-Recovery Month reminds us that recovery from addiction is possible, and that prevention and treatment work.
+National Recovery Month is a national observance held every September to educate Americans that substance use treatment and mental health services can enable those with a mental and/or substance use disorder to live a healthy and rewarding life.
+Recovery Month reminds us that recovery from addiction is possible and that prevention and treatment work.
 Substance use disorder and mental health should be recognized with the same importance as other diseases.

 Addiction is a Disease